The process is actually very simple, so a potential buyer shouldn't feel intimidated. Although primarily fulfilling a trade function, our sales are

 13. "On the VCAR register" - If a vehicle is described as being on the VCAR register this means it has been subject to an insurance total loss at some time in it's life.

-14. Payment - Once you have secured a vehicle and your offer has been accepted we will require a cash deposit of £200.
-Your final account can be settled by cash, debit or credit card.
-Our preferred method of payment is debit card, please be aware we are unable to accept cash payments of over £9000.
-Payment must be received in full within 24 hours of a vehicle's sale.
-Credit card payments will attract a surcharge together with amounts in cash over £500.
-Dealers can also use the NextGear Capital Stocking Plan here.
+14. Payment - Once you have secured a vehicle and your offer has been accepted we will require a cash deposit of £300.
+Your final account can be settled by cash or debit card.
+Our preferred method of payment is

 17. Please don't be afraid to ask questions even if you are on the auction floor and the sale is in progress - once the hammer has fallen it is too late for questions.